 50 'Most Wanted' Challenge

-We have picked a number of fish from our waters that are deemed to be some of the most sought after in their venue.
-Any permit holder catching any of these individual fish during 2017 will be eligible to enter a prize draw for a FREE season permit.
+We selected a number of fish from our waters that are deemed to be the most sought after in their venue.
+Any permit holder that caught any of these individual fish during 2017 was then eligible to enter the prize draw for a FREE season permit.
 The winner of the 50 Most Wanted Challenge was Charlie Hazeltine with his capture of the Mirror Carp known as ‘Pecs’ from Nazeing Meads at a weight of 42lb 2oz.
 Congratulations Charlie, and well done!

 '50lb+' Fish Challenge

 Any permit holder that caught an individual fish weighing 50lb or more during 2017 was eligible to enter a prize draw for a FREE season permit.
 The winner of the 50lb+ Challenge was Chris Bromley with his capture of the Common Carp known as the ‘Chub Common’ from Abbotts Lake, at a lake record weight of 50lb!
 Congratulations Chris, and well done!

 '50 stocked Fish' Challenge

-We have stocked 50 new Carp across a number of our Fisheries.
-Any permit holder catching any of these individual fish during 2017 will be eligible to enter a prize draw for a FREE season permit.
+We stocked 50 new Carp across a number of our Fisheries.
+Any permit holder catching any of these individual fish during 2017 was eligible to enter a prize draw for a FREE season permit.
 The winner of the 50 Stocked Fish Challenge was Lee Bundock with his capture of one of the 10 new Carp stocked into Ashley, at a weight of 10lb 11oz.
 Congratulations Lee, and well done!

 The Authority’s fisheries are truly regional as a natural development of its eutrophic gravel pits, post aggregate extraction.
 These fisheries have carved a niche in a flourishing and currently most popular section of modern angling.
 This, coupled with the unique pioneering partnerships with the country’s major conservation bodies has pushed the Authority’s Fisheries to the forefront of sustainable, environmentally compatible, responsible specimen angling.